bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Styling Arrow Annotations
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-There are several supported arrow styles that can be applied to Arrow
+There are several `ArrowHead` subtypes that can be applied to Arrow
 annotations.
-Setting the `head_style` or `tail_style` property to None will
+Setting the `start` or `end` property to None will
 cause no arrow head to be applied at the specified arrow end.
 Double-sided
-arrows can be created by setting both head and tail styles.
+arrows can be created by setting both `start` and `end` styles.

 .. bokeh-plot:: source/docs/user_guide/source_examples/styling_arrow_annotations.py
     :source-position: none